lrvick/synt/README.md

   2. Grab the sample database to train on (or build one (below)):

     ```bash
-    synt fetch
+    synt fetch --db_name "mysamples.db"
     ```

-    By default it will be stored as 'samples.db' but you can override this by providing the --db argument.
+    By default it will be stored as 'samples.db'.

-    If you'd prefer to build a fresh sample db and have the time, just run collect with the desired number of items.
+    If you'd prefer to build a fresh sample db and have the time, just run collect with the desired amount.

     ```bash
     synt collect --max_collect 10000 --db_name 'awesome.db'